stevegeek/quo/README.md

 The `query` method must return either:

 - an `ActiveRecord::Relation`
-- an Array (an 'eager loaded' query)
+- an Enumerable (like a 'collection backed' query)
 - or another `Quo::Query` instance.

 Remember that the query object should be useful in composition with other query objects.
 Thus it should not directly